13eryllium/shaper-docs/README.md

 ## Overview

-Shaper uses two main files to define attack patterns and object behaviors:
+Shaper uses two main files to define attack patterns and object behaviors, as well as a few extra files for :

 - **`code.meow`** - Contains the logic for your attack patterns and object behaviors
 - **`data.json`** - Defines attack metadata and spawn parameters

+### Level Structure

+Every level has the following:
+- `level.json` - The level file, containing attacks and metadata information
+- `song.ogg` - The song that plays throughout the level
+- `attacks/` - A folder for all your level's attacks

-### File Structure
+### Attack Structure

-Attacks are stored in: `%localappdata%/thirteenE/Shaper/attacks/your_attack/`
+Attacks are stored in: `%localappdata%/thirteenE/Shaper/tracks/your_level/attacks/`

 Each attack folder must include:
 - `data.json` - Attack configuration and parameters
 - `code.meow` - Behavior logic and event handlers
+- `attack_icon.png` - The timeline icon for the attack (optional)
+- `sprites/` - A folder for creating attack specific sprites that are accessed with the `my_sprites` variable in the object's create function

 ### data.json Structure